The 'Official' Maiden Voyage of the Wilhelm Gustloff

 The Machinery of the M.S.
 Wilhelm Gustloff

-Lecture given onboard the ship Wednesday, May 4th, 1938,
+Lecture given on board the ship Wednesday, May 4th, 1938, while sailing through the Norma Islands.

 Notes taken by: Elisabeth Deitrich

-Lecture: "The machinery of the MS Wilhelm Gustloff":
+Lecture: "The Machinery of the M.S.
+Wilhelm Gustloff"

 The entire German industry was involved in building the M.S.
 "Wilhelm Gustloff".
 Unfortunately, I could hear this interesting presentation not quite up to its end, as the horn was blown for the 1st group to eat.
 13h: I visited the radio station and viewed the laundry.
 (Laundry, drying room in the B-Deck)

-14h: I visited the kitchen, which is located on the (illegable)-Deck (Behind the front dining room.)
+14h: I visited the kitchen, which is located on the A-Deck (Behind the front dining room.)
 A young chef from Garmisch explains everything.
 There are 7 large kitchens in this kitchen boiler, 4 large electric ovens, various machines for everything.
 The meat is taken in as frozen meat.

 (End Lecture Notes.)

-German Reich Sailor's Discharge Book - Issued in Hamburg, September 20th, 1928.
+German Reich Sailor's Discharge Book #2 - Issued in Hamburg, September 20th, 1928.

 Sailor Hans Conrad: Born July 10th, 1905 in Hamburg